Digitisation

 |

-A4 or smaller | A$1 per page Additional fees may apply for inserts or foldouts including pictures, photographs, maps and drawings. |
+A4 or smaller | A$1 per page (minimum of $10).
+Additional fees may apply for inserts or foldouts including pictures, photographs, maps and drawings. |

-Printed bound materials (special) e.g.
+Manuscript materials e.g.

 |

-Price upon assessment | |
+Price upon assessment. | |

 Large format e.g.